Why do remains scatter?

 These are the foundational questions behind the cross-Canada Scavenging Study, started by Dr. Shari Forbes.
 I am the anthropologist working on the Alberta portion of this study.
 We’re investigating factors involved in the scattering of remains, like scavenger activity, and hope to discover patterns in the way the remains are scattered.

-If we can find patterns, forensic investigations can then:
+If we can find patterns, forensic investigators can then:

 - increase their recovery rate of scattered potential forensic evidence